publiccodenet/about/activities/communication/blogging.md

 excerpt: [unformatted text you want to appear on the index]
 ---
 ```

-All blogposts should include at least one relevant image, to make them more engaging.

 Add your images to [`_assets/` on the blog repository](https://github.com/publiccodenet/blog/tree/develop/assets).
 Link to the asset directly in text.